measurement-factory/EggTimer/README.md

 *voting_delay_min*| The minimum merging age of a PR.
 Younger PRs are not merged, regardless of the number of votes.
 The PR age string should comply with [timestring](https://github.com/mike182uk/timestring) parser. | "2d"
 *sufficient_approvals* | The minimal number of core developers required for a PR to be merged fast (i.e., without waiting for `config::voting_delay_max`) | 2
 *voting_delay_max* | The maximum merging age of a PR that has fewer than `config::sufficient_approvals` votes.
 The PR age string should comply with [timestring](https://github.com/mike182uk/timestring) parser. | "10d"
-*logger_params* | A JSON-formatted parameter list for the [Bunyan](https://github.com/trentm/node-bunyan) logging library [constructor](https://github.com/trentm/node-bunyan#constructor-api). | <pre>{<br>    "name": "eggtimer",<br>    "streams": [ ... ]<br>}</pre>
+*staging_checks*| The expected number of CI tests executed against the staging branch. | 2 *logger_params* | A JSON-formatted parameter list for the [Bunyan](https://github.com/trentm/node-bunyan) logging library [constructor](https://github.com/trentm/node-bunyan#constructor-api). | <pre>{<br>    "name": "eggtimer",<br>    "streams": [ ... ]<br>}</pre>